mike239x/bookmarks-master/README.md

 Another idea: use Latent Dirichlet Allocation (LDA) for it.
 From the same guy: If you're doing this with a minimal knowledge of ML, you'll probably have a way easier time with bag-of-words (or LSA) and clustering.
 They're both pretty simple to implement if you've got a bit of programming know-how.
 Easier still if you've got a linear algebra library for your language of choice.

+Currently I got a file with 10k most used english words, called `google-10000-english.txt`.
+According to analysis of the Oxford English Corpus, the 7k most common English words account for approximately 90% of usage, so a 10k **word training corpus** is more than sufficient for practical training applications.

 # requirements

 following python libs need extra installation: